Teeth Grinding Claremont, CA

 Treatment Using Oral Appliance Therapy

 To begin treatment, we must first conduct a detailed dental exam.
 After the exam, our dentists will be able to determine the best course of action for your specific case.
 Our dentists will custom-fabricate the oral appliance so that it fits comfortably in your mouth.
-An oral appliance from the Claremont Dental Institute is more secure and effective than over-the-counter “bite and fit” options.
+An oral appliance from is more secure and effective than over-the-counter “bite and fit” options.

 The appliance will gently shift your jaw into proper alignment, and hold the upper and lower jaw in place.
 The device prevents the jaws from grinding or clenching together while you sleep.
 This allows surrounding muscles and tendons to rest and begin to heal.
-Our dentists at Claremont Dental Institute will help you ease the painful symptoms often associated with prolonged bruxism.
+Our dentists will help you ease the painful symptoms often associated with prolonged bruxism.

 Bruxism FAQs